fjukstad/fjukstad/README.md

-I am a software engineer at [DIPS AS](http://dips.no) with a PhD in computer science from UiT The Arctic University of Norway.
+I am a senior software engineer at [DIPS AS](http://dips.no) with a PhD in computer science from UiT The Arctic University of Norway.
 In my PhD I worked on interactive systems for explorative analysis of data from the Norwegian Women and Cancer (NOWAC) study.
 I'm a former member of the [Biological Data Processing